thoughtspot/thoughtspot.github.io/_reference/intro-reference.md

 ---
 title: [About this reference]

-summary: This Reference section contains the commands and their syntax for all the command line tools in ThoughtSpot.
-last_updated: 11/19/2019
+last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+This Reference section contains the commands and their syntax for all the command line tools in ThoughtSpot.

 Included in this guide are: